Create a Website Account - Manage notification subscriptions, save form progress and more.

 Fingerprinting services are available to Town residents and those who work in the Town of Rocky Hill.
+For those who work in the Town and are non-residents, there is a $15.00 fee that is payable by cash or check.
 Those who are in need of fingerprinting services may schedule an appointment by calling the Records Division at 860-258-2783.
 Any individual who has been provided a service code for their process must pre-enroll through the following website prior to scheduling an appointment.
 You will be required to provide your Applicant Tracking Number at the time you schedule your appointment.

 Please visit our Pistol Permits, Firearms Sales and Transfers page for directions and downloadable forms or visit the police department Records Division during operational hours for the required documentation.